 Clyde and Starks played for the Browns.
 And the height of the band’s rhythmic evolution, its percussion section was held down by these two master drummers.

 Clyde was always referred to as Mr Funky Drummer, and it was easy to see why such a reference through his style.
 He is among a few drummers who enjoyed working in a team, more than on solo projects.

 The relationship between Starks and Stubblefield and how they turned out to be such a great team remains a great mystery even today.

 On one side, we have Starks, who began his career backing jazz and blues players.
 Hence, it would be expected that he was to continue on the same path, which, amazingly, he did not.

 Stubblefield, on the other hand, was an R & B man.
 He was already an established drummer by the time the duo met, which coincidentally came just weeks apart as they joined the Brown’s band.
 It was clear from the beginning that these two would leave an incredible mark not only in the band but across the music industry.

 Their partnership had a vast contribution to shaping some of Brown’s greatest songs.
-A piece like “Cold Sweat,” “Superbad,” and the legendary “Funky Drummer” all become major hits because of their contribution.
+Pieces like “Cold Sweat,” “Superbad,” and the legendary “Funky Drummer” all become major hits because of their contribution.

-They dictated the entire feel of hip-hops Golden Era, letting their innovations flow through ages.
+They dictated the entire feel of the hip-hop Golden Era, letting their innovations flow through the ages.
 Again, it is not their style that has been emulated by most subsequent drummers who wished to be greater in what they do.